Member States

 World Health Organization

-Bangladesh, Brazil, China, Ecuador, Finland, India, Liberia, Mongolia, the Netherlands, Oman, Pakistan, Panama, Peru, Philippines, Republic of Korea, Rwanda, Spain, Sri Lanka, Sweden, Thailand, the United Arab Emirates, Uzbekistan, Vietnam, and the World Health Organization are Parties to the IVI Establishment Agreement.
+Austria, Bangladesh, Brazil, Canada, China, Ecuador, El Salvador, Finland, India, Kenya, Liberia, Mongolia, the Netherlands, Oman, Pakistan, Panama, Peru, Philippines, Republic of Korea, Rwanda, Spain, Sri Lanka, Sweden, Thailand, United Arab Emirates, Uzbekistan, Viet Nam, and the World Health Organization are Parties to the IVI Establishment Agreement

-States approved by the IVI Board of Trustees which have not yet deposited an Instrument of Accession with the United Nations include: Argentina, Colombia, Cote d’Ivoire, Kuwait, Madagascar, the Slovak Republic, and Sudan.
+States approved by the IVI Board of Trustees which have not yet deposited an Instrument of Accession with the United Nations include: Argentina, Botswana, Colombia, Côte d’Ivoire, Dominican Republic, Ethiopia, France, Ghana, Kuwait, Madagascar, Malaysia, Mozambique, Slovakia, Sudan, Tunisia, Uganda, Uruguay, and Zambia.